buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     ``now``
         Shutdown immediately without waiting for the builders to finish

-``source``
-    Announce the URL of the Buildbot's home page.

-``version``
-    Announce the version of this Buildbot.

-Additionally, the config file may specify default notification options as shown in the example earlier.

-If the ``allowForce=True`` option was used, some additional commands will be available:

-.. index:: Properties; from forced build

-:samp:`force build [--codebase={CODEBASE}] [--branch={BRANCH}] [--revision={REVISION}] [--props=PROP1=VAL1,PROP2=VAL2...] {BUILDER} {REASON}`
-    Tell the given :class:`Builder` to start a build of the latest code.
-    The user requesting the build and *REASON* are recorded in the :class:`Build` status.
-    The Buildbot will announce the build's status when it finishes.The user can specify a branch and/or revision with the optional parameters :samp:`--branch={BRANCH}` and :samp:`--revision={REVISION}`.
-    The user can also give a list of properties with :samp:`--props={PROP1=VAL1,PROP2=VAL2..}`.

-:samp:`stop build {BUILDER} {REASON}`
-    Terminate any running build in the given :class:`Builder`.
-    *REASON* will be added to the build status to explain why it was stopped.
-    You might use this if you committed a bug, corrected it right away, and don't want to wait for the first build (which is destined to fail) to complete before starting the second (hopefully fixed) build.

 If the `tags` is set (see the tags option in :ref:`Builder-Configuration`) changes related to only builders belonging to those tags of builders will be sent to the channel.